Chia-Network/chia-docs/docs/08serialization/serialization.md

 * str serialized as a 4 byte size prefix and then the utf-8 representation in bytes.

 An item is one of:
-* streamable
 * primitive
+* Tuple[item1, .. itemx]
 * List[item1, .. itemx]
 * Optional[item]
-* Tuple[item1, .. itemx]
 * Custom item

-A streamable is an ordered group of items.
+A streamable must be a Tuple at the root level.
+Iters are serialized in the following way:

-1. A streamable with fields 1..n is serialized by appending the serialization of each field.
+1. A tuple of x items is serialized by appending the serialization of each item.
 2. A List is serialized into a 4 byte size prefix (number of items) and the serialization of each item.
 3. An Optional is serialized into a 1 byte prefix of 0x00 or 0x01, and if it's one, it's followed by the serialization of the item.
-4. A tuple of x items is serialized by appending the serialization of each item.
-6. A Custom item is serialized by calling the .parse method, passing in the stream of bytes into it.
+4. A Custom item is serialized by calling the .parse method, passing in the stream of bytes into it.
 And example is a CLVM program.

 This format can be implemented very easily, and allows us to hash objects like headers and proofs of space, without complex serialization logic.

+Note that in the python implemnetation, we don't use a Tuple at the root level, but instead just use a dataclass with ordered typed fields for ease of use.
+However, it is streamed as a Tuple.

 ## Examples